 “That is really some fucked up shit, Asar.
 What do you say, Gabriel?
 I can see you in the light, just as well as I can see Asar in the shadows.”

 Gabriel laughed softly.
 “Even when given a second chance, these ancient demented ghosts, invade the body of their reincarnated match.
 They find a way to possess them, in order to kill their victims, who do not have their prior memories, but gravitate into the life of their past lovers.”

 “In short, Jake.
 It is some really fucked up shit.”
 Asar smirked.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, UntamedLadyWrite a Review